Mubeen-04/Airbnb-Clone/README.md

 ## Installation and Setup

-Follow these steps to set up and run Wanderlust on your local machine:
+Follow these steps to set up and run Staynest on your local machine:

 ### Prerequisites